eldarion/formly/docs/fields.rst

 -------------

-The ``radio choices`` field type is a ``django.forms.ChoiceField`` with a ``django.forms.RadioSelect`` widget, populated with choices as specified at design time.
+The ``radio choices`` field type is a ``django.forms.ChoiceField`` with a ``django.forms.RadioSelect`` widget, populated with choices specified at design time.